 Just south of the Campsie Fells lies the small community of Clachan of Campsie.
 It’s here you’ll discover the 12th century St. Machan’s church and the Shrine of Schoenstatt with its peaceful and secluded gardens.
 These are ideal spots to escape the hustle and bustle and breathe in some fresh air.

 If you’re thinking of a more extended stay, try the Campsie Glen Holiday Park.
 Its location near the Fintry hills will provide a relaxing or action-packed break.
 The choice is yours.
-The Holiday Park offers caravan holiday homes or lodges as well as camping pods sleeping up to six.
-If you own a motor home, tent, or caravan, there are grass pitches available on-site.
+The Holiday Park offers caravan holiday homes or lodges and camping pods sleeping up to six.
+If you own a motor home, tent, or caravan, grass pitches are available on-site.
 You can find more information and bookings by calling their head office on 01250-878-123.

 Visit The Campsie Fells